The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

 as in \cite[Def.27]{COHA}.
-Here $u$ is the coordinate on $\mathbb{C}^*$. \begin{remark} In general, for $g$ a regular function on a complex variety $Y$, set
+Here $u$ is the coordinate on $\mathbb{C}^*$. \begin{remark} For $g$ a regular function on a complex variety $Y$, set

-to be the canonical natural transformation.
+to be the canonical natural transformation of functors of mixed Hodge modules.
 Let $f$ be a regular function on $X$.
 Then the natural transformation

 provides a natural transformation $\nu^{\mon}_f\colon\phim{f}\rightarrow \tau \circ(\mathcal{F}\mapsto \mathcal{F}|_{X_0})$, where $\tau$ is as in (\ref{taudef}).
-The natural transformation $\nu^{\mon}_f$ is a lift of the natural transformation $\nu_f$ to the category $\MMHM(X)$. \end{remark} The reason for introducing monodromic mixed Hodge modules is that for a general pair $(Q,W)$, if one restates the cohomological integrality theorem (Theorem \ref{IntThm}) purely in terms of the ordinary tensor category of mixed Hodge modules, with $\phi$ instead of $\phim{}$, it is not true -- the subtlety here is essentially the same subtlety mentioned above regarding tensor products of monodromic mixed Hodge modules.
-For our purposes though, this headache will not occur --- see Remark \ref{noMonRem}.
+The natural transformation $\nu^{\mon}_f$ is a lift of the natural transformation $\nu_f$ to the category $\MMHM(X)$. \end{remark} The reason for introducing monodromic mixed Hodge modules is that for a general pair $(Q,W)$, if one restates the cohomological integrality theorem (Theorem \ref{IntThm}) purely in terms of the ordinary tensor category of mixed Hodge modules, with $\phi$ instead of $\phim{}$, it is not true -- the subtlety here regards tensor products of monodromic mixed Hodge modules.
+For our purposes though, this headache will not occur --- see Remark \ref{getOut}.

-\begin{definition} We define $\Dub(\MMHM(X))$ to be the unbounded derived category of monodromic mixed Hodge modules on $X$, and define $\Du(\MMHM(X))$ and $\Dl(\MMHM(X))$ to be the full subcategories of $\Dub(\MMHM(X))$ containing those objects $\mathcal{F}$ such that on each connected component $Z$ of $X$, the monodromic mixed Hodge module $\Ho^i(\mathcal{F}|_{Z})$ vanishes for all sufficiently low or sufficiently high values of $i$, respectively. \end{definition}
+\begin{definition} We define $\Db(\MMHM(X))$ to be the bounded derived category of monodromic mixed Hodge modules on $X$.
+If $X$ is connected, we define $\Du(\MMHM(X))$ to be the inverse limit of the diagram of categories

-\begin{remark} For the reader that draws the line at learning what $\phi_f$ is, as opposed to what $\phim{f}$ is, this paper can be read without loss, since the monodromic mixed Hodge modules that we will be concerned with have trivial monodromy, i.e. they lie in the essential image of the fully faithful embedding $\tau$ defined in (\ref{taudef}) --- see Remark \ref{getOut}.
-As a result, in the cases that will concern us the cohomological integrality theorem holds, even if stated in terms of ordinary mixed Hodge modules. \end{remark}